 In particular, Enzyme's testing framework syncs up with Jest's testing framework quite frequently.
 Enzyme makes it possible for developers to easily test React components without having to install anything.

-A leading developer and maintainer of the enzyme framework is Airbnb.
+A leading developer and maintainer of the Enzyme framework is Airbnb.
 An enzyme is a testing utility, not a testing framework, that abstracts the rendering of components to make it easier to test their output.

-Additionally, the enzyme is employed by other testing libraries alongside Jest, Mocha, and Karma.
+Additionally, the enzyme is employed by other React testing libraries alongside Jest, Mocha, and Karma.
 Among the companies that use the enzyme are Airbnb, Frontend, BlaBlaCar, and Kaidee.